davidlomelino/InfoCom-Drone-1-Intro/README.md

 ```
 In the terminal running `pi_controller.py`, use the keys 'wasd' to move the 'drone' on the website.

-Note: Don't user `python3 build.py` to run the webserver, since this does not porvide all the functionalities requied by the application.
+Note: Don't use `python3 build.py` to run the webserver, since this does not porvide all the functionalities required by the application.